Water balance railway: Operation

 The water required for railway operations was usually taken from a nearby body of water near the upper station.
 In areas where water from the local region was unavailable at the upper station, it was pumped from the valley station through a pressure line running along the route to the reservoir at the upper station.

 The track system is usually single-track and has a passing point in the middle.
-Due to the special switch construction of the Abtschen Weiche, each car is automatically guided to one of the two sidings.
+Due to the special switch construction of the abt switch, each car is automatically guided to one of the two sidings.
 The narrow route reduces the space required and the effort involved in building bridges and tunnels.

 Even if water were readily available (unless it had to be pumped up to the mountain station, which required energy), there were disadvantages to operating with water ballast.
 Winter operation became dangerous as soon as there was a risk of the water tanks or the brake-rack icing up.
 Likewise, the forced break that was necessary until the next trip due to refilling proved to be disadvantageous.
 In addition, the high operating weight and the high axle load of the wagons increased the maintenance effort for the entire system.
 Because of these limitations, only a few water-ballast-operated railways were built, and most have been converted to electric operation or have been discontinued.

 Schematic representation of water ballast railways.
 Examples of three basic types are: the Malbergbahn in Bad Ems, Germany, – closed (left), the Nerobergbahn in Wiesbaden, Germany (centre) and the Funicular Neuveville–Saint-Pierre in Freiburg, Switzerland (right).